Performance of prototype GE1/1 chambers for the CMS muon spectrometer upgrade: Introduction

-Therefore, we present the performance studies such gain, efficiency, timing resolution and discharge probability of GEM GE1$\slash$1 chambers and further describe their behavior for standard CMS operating conditions.
+We present performance studies such as of gain, efficiency, time resolution, and discharge probability of GEM GE1$\slash$1 chambers and further describe their behavior for standard CMS operating conditions.
 The document is structured as follows: the first two sections describe the preliminary details such as the design of GE1$\slash$1 chambers and the CMS GEM upgrade.
-Third to seventh sections describe the performance studies, which is followed by the summary in which the recommended operating conditions of the GE1/1 chambers for CMS are provided.
+The third to seventh sections describe the performance studies, which are followed by the summary in which the recommended operating conditions of the GE1/1 chambers for CMS are provided.

+Succesive versions of the GE1$\slash$1 chambers have been built by improving their design in each release.
+Figure~\ref{fig:evolution} shows the evolution of the GE1$\slash$1 detectors since 2010, when the CMS Collaboration proposed their use in the muon end-cap region of the CMS detector.
+The latest version is generation-X whose design is discussed in Section~\ref{Sec:Design}.
+The mechanical constraints in the GE1$\slash$1 station require two trapezoidal types of detectors to be used to obtain maximum detection coverage.
+Long chambers GE1$\slash$1-L have a length of 128.5 cm and short chambers GE1$\slash$1-S have a length of 113.5 cm.
+The technical details of Short and Long versions, their construction and layout, can be found in~\cite{GEMlayout}.
+Two identical GE1$\slash$1 detectors are combined to form a ``super-chamber'' to obtain two detection planes and thus maximize the detection efficiency and the redundancy of the GE1$\slash$1 layer.